web-devkits/webinizer/documentation/api/swagger-spec.rst

 NOTE
 ****

 If you want to test the APIs related to `registry` like ``POST /api/projects/registry`` and ``POST /api/projects/{root}/publication``, you should setup a npm compatible registry server at first.
-There are some helpful framework like `verdaccio <https://github.com/verdaccio/verdaccio>`_ to help build a registry quickly.
+There are some helpful frameworks like `verdaccio <https://github.com/verdaccio/verdaccio>`_ to help build a registry quickly.